NVIDIA/NeMo-Aligner/docs/user-guide/steerlm2.rst

 SteerLM 2.0: Iterative Training for Attribute-Conditioned Language Model Alignment
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 **SteerLM 2.0** is a novel approach for aligning large language models (LLMs) to generate responses with desired attribute values, building upon the original `SteerLM <model-aligner-steerlm>`_ method [1]_ .
-While SteerLM conducts attribute-conditioned supervised fine-tuning to steer LLM outputs, SteerLM 2.0 introduces an iterative training procedure to explicitly enforce the generated responses to follow the desired attribute distribution.
+While SteerLM conducts attribute-conditioned Supervised Fine-Tuning (SFT) to steer LLM outputs, SteerLM 2.0 introduces an iterative training procedure to explicitly enforce the generated responses to follow the desired attribute distribution.

 Overview
-##########
+########

 The goal of SteerLM 2.0 is to train a model :math:`Q_\theta(y|a, x)` that can generate responses :math:`y` conditioned on a prompt :math:`x` and desired attributes :math:`a`, while approximating the optimal conditional distribution :math:`P(y|a, x)` derived from an attribute prediction model :math:`P(a|x, y)` and an unconditional response model :math:`P(y|x)`.
 SteerLM 2.0 accomplishes this by minimizing the Kullback-Leibler (KL) divergence between :math:`P(y|a, x)` and :math:`Q_\theta(y|a, x)`: